GuiAmPm/BrazilNutSimulation/readme.md

 ## What?

-Brazil Nut effect is an effect that occurs when you have different sized objects on a container where bigger, heavier objects tend to stay in the top rather than in the bottom.
+The Brazil Nut effect is an effect that occurs when you have different sized objects on a container where bigger, heavier objects tend to stay in the top rather than in the bottom.

 I was inspired by a video from the channel [It's Okay To Be Smart](https://www.youtube.com/channel/UCH4BNI0-FOK2dMXoFtViWHw).

 For more details on the effect, watch the video: https://www.youtube.com/watch?v=OEB8SKkBCxA

-Also, I'm a nuts from Brazil.
+Also, I'm nuts and from Brazil.
 Fitting right? :)

 ## References